 With support from the Kansas Health Foundation and Kansas State University’s College of Education, and Indian education leaders from the University of Nebraska–Lincoln’s College of Education and Human Sciences, this project is aimed at making American Indian students, educators and programs more visible by listening to local leaders in Indian education as they describe their communities, programs, successes, struggles, and areas of need.
 Additionally, this project will work with Indian education program leaders to compile student success information across multiple programs in an effort to build a comprehensive understanding about how American Indian students are performing across our states.
 Through these efforts, we hope to create a foundation to build a stronger regional community of practice as we search for ways to improve education for American Indian students.

-This effort will culminate with a report expected to be published by the end of the December 2020.
+This effort will culminate with a report expected to be published by June 2021.

 - Build a comprehensive understanding of the Indian education landscape in Kansas and Nebraska so that stakeholders will have foundational research and data that can be used to improve practice and seek additional resources and grants.